w3f/Grants-Program/applications/sublua.md

 **Long-term Vision:**
 - Position SubLua as the standard blockchain SDK for Lua developers
-- Foster a community of developers building blockchain-enabled games and applications
+- Build a community of developers for blockchain-enabled games and applications
 - Explore opportunities for parachain-specific optimizations
 - Investigate integration with emerging Substrate features like smart contracts
 - Develop specialized tools for specific verticals (IoT, gaming, web applications)